 with $\lambda$ being the corresponding eigenvalue of $f$.

-Using this, let $P$ be the transition matrix for $\{ Y_m \}$ and $\widetilde{P}$ be the transition matrix for the simple random walk on $\bbZ_q^n$.
-Suppose we have a constant $B = B(n)$ so that for any real valued function $g$ on $\Omega$ we have,
+Using this, let $P$ be the transition matrix for $\{Y_s \}$ and $\widetilde{P}$ be the transition matrix for the simple random walk on $\bbZ_q^n$.
+Suppose we have a constant $B = B(n)$ so that for any real-valued function $g$ on $\Omega$ we have

 If we set $g(x) = \cos\left(\dfrac{2 \pi \langle y, x \rangle}{q}\right)$, for $\| y \|_\infty \geq \dfrac{\sqrt{q}}{2 \pi}$ we obtain by (\ref{SRWexample}), (\ref{dirichleteigen}), and (\ref{pathmethod}),